 Here are the basic steps to improving the performance of your filesystems and block I/O (devb-*) drivers:

 - Optimize disk hardware and driver options.
 This is most important on non-x86 targets and systems without hard drives (e.g. Microdrive, Compact Flash).
 Not using the fastest available DMA mode (or degrading to PIO) can easily affect the speed by a factor of ten.
 For more information, see Connecting Hardware.

 - Determine how you want to balance system robustness and performance (see below).

-- Concentrate on the cache and vnode options; the other sizes scale themselves to these.
+- Concentrate on the cache and vnode (filesystem-independent inodes) options; the other sizes scale themselves to these.

-- The default cache is 15% of the total RAM, or 10MB, whichever is smaller.
-This might be too small for intensive use.
+- The default cache is 15% of the total system RAM.
+This is too large for floppy drivers (devb-fdc) and RAM drivers (devb-ram), but might be too small for intensive use.